TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | WritePrivateProfileString | Complete |
 | WritePrivateProfileStruct | Complete |

 Additionally, there are numberous "Transacted" API calls that are generally not used and are ignored.
+Also currently ignored is FindFirstFileName/Next as it deals only with hard links and probably has little usage.
+Ditto FindFirstStream/Next.
+Ditto PrivCopyFileEx, which is undocumented but used by robocopy apparently.
+OpenFile may need to be considerd (possibly implementation ends up in CreateFile so we don't need to).
 Calls that use open file handles, such as ReadFile, WriteFile, and CloseHandle, are also ignored as there is no need to intercept those.